Is the best of the SOC behind us?

 We would wake up and check the news outlets because breaches were happening and making big news.
-The public was very concerned about cybersecurity and companies were throwing cash at cybersecurity so they didn’t end up in the news.
+The public was very concerned about cybersecurity, and companies were throwing cash at cybersecurity to avoid being in the news.

-There weren’t many people who were trained in cybersecurity and the demand was high for talent, companies couldn’t hire the talent they needed so they threw cash at training people.
+There weren’t many people trained in cybersecurity, and the demand for talent was high.
+Companies couldn’t hire the talent they needed, so they threw cash at training people.
 The training business was booming.

 It was a time to be in cybersecurity; it was the golden age.

-Before we go further I want to say that this blog doesn’t end depressing it ends on a high note and not the high note that you might be thinking right now.
+Before we go further, I want to say that this blog doesn’t end depressingly; it ends on a high note, and not the high note that you might be thinking right now.

-Computing at its fundamental level is very basic.
-Its a combination of 1’s and 0’s, which a 1 and a 0 can be organized into four combinations: 11, 00, 10, 01.
+Computing at its fundamental level is fundamental.
+It's a combination of 1s and 0s, and a 1 and a 0 can be organized into four combinations: 11, 00, 10, 01.
 We are adding complexity.
-From there, you can take those same 11, 00, 10, 01 and make 16 combinations adding more complexity.
+From there, you can take those same 11, 00, 10, 01 and make 16 combinations, adding more complexity.

 This is the same thing that we’ve done in cybersecurity.

-The very basic cybersecurity tasks, or in this outline “building blocks”, can be organized into increasing complexity to accomplish all of our tasks meaning all you need to do is automate the building blocks of your company and use a matrix to combine them in various combinations to achieve the result of full automation.
-This draft could use some more refining but presented to understand the idea.
+The fundamental cybersecurity tasks, or in this outline, “building blocks”, can be organized into increasing complexity to accomplish all of our tasks, meaning all you need to do is automate the building blocks of your company and use a matrix to combine them in various combinations to achieve the result of full automation.
+This draft could use some more refining, but it is presented to understand the idea.

 And thats when I stopped.

-We overcomplicated and convoluted a 180 billion dollar industry that provides jobs to millions of people and I wasn’t prepared to take on what would be an internal struggle on what the right thing to do was.
+We overcomplicated and convoluted a 180 billion dollar industry that provides jobs to millions of people, and I wasn’t prepared to face an internal struggle over what was right.

-What eventually happened was is that I couldn’t stomach being responsible for building the master matrix of tasks leaving everyone unemployed and I left automation all together.
+Eventually, I couldn’t stomach being responsible for building the master matrix of tasks, leaving everyone unemployed, so I left automation altogether.

-Today, it is well known that automation, not AI, is replacing cybersecurity jobs and we are feeling the impact of it.
-Its like I am seeing this evolve before my eyes whether I was responsible for it or not.
+Today, it is well known that automation, not AI, is replacing cybersecurity jobs, and we feel its impact.
+It's like I am seeing this evolve, whether or not I was responsible for it.
 Someone is going to figure this out.

-All those nights lying awake worried about the future just seemed to work itself out.
+All those nights lying awake, worried about the future, just seemed to work themselves out.

 PART ONE: Understanding Automation